 This setting is used by some malware, such as

-ntos.exe (Trojan.Spy.Bancos.AAM).
+ntos.exe (Trojan.Spy.Bancos.AAM)

 If you choose to remove a file listed as a UserInit, the file name will be removed from

-the UserInit registry value located under "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon".
+registry value located under "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon"

-The SharedTaskScheduler registry settings specify a number of files that will
+registry settings specify a number of files that will

 be loaded by Explorer.exe upon startup.